Salamanca – Estadio Municipal Reina Sofía

 Un socio, un voto

-One group of fans to snub its nose to the excesses of the modern game were those of Unión Deportivo Salamanca.
+One group of fans to turn up their noses at the excesses of the modern game was that of Unión Deportiva Salamanca.
 Left without a team to follow after the club’s liquidation in 2013, they founded Unionistas de Salamanca Club de Fútbol.
 The members made clear their objectives from the outset: the new team would not try to pass itself off as the former team, it would be ruled by the concept of “one member, one vote”, and the most important decisions would be taken democratically.
 Well, that certainly impressed Vicente del Bosque, as the former UD Salamanca reserve team forward (he also won a few trophies elsewhere!) became an associate of Unionistas.

 Unionistas101018g